particle-iot/thatconf-workshop-2019/content/docs/ch3.md

 ### Building Visualizations in IoT Central

-To build dashboard visualizations for our Particle Device, we'll need to edit the device template.
+To build dashboard visualizations for our Particle Device, you'll need to edit the device template.

 1. Click on the "Device Templates" menu item in IoT Central and Click on your "Particle Argon" template.